 In line with supporting principle 3 (iii) of main principle three, at least one third of the Board consists of non-executive Directors.
+The non-executive Directors are Etienne Borg Cardona, Christopher Mifsud and Isabella Vella.
 Non-executive Directors play an important role in overseeing executive Directors and management, ensuring a system of checks and balances and contributing to the strategic direction of the company in an objective manner.